What is a General Ledger (GL)?

 General Ledgers and Double-Entry Bookkeeping

 A general ledger summarizes all the transactions entered through the double-entry bookkeeping method.
-Under such method, each transaction affects at least two accounts; one account is debited, while another is credited.
+Under this method, each transaction affects at least two accounts; one account is debited, while another is credited.
 The total debit amount must always be equal to the total credit amount.

 Assets = Liabilities + Shareholder’s Equity is known as the Accounting Equation and is a mathematical representation of the double-entry system of accounting.
 The equation is broken down in CFI’s Accounting Fundamentals Course